upenn-embedded/final-project-s25-cod/README.md

 **5.1 Definitions, Abbreviations**

-Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware
+Here, you will define any special terms, acronyms, or abbreviations you plan to use for software

 **5.2 Functionality**